 To perfect the latest sick tricks, extreme athletes turn to trampolines

-You don't generally think of seeing extreme sports athletes in the gym or in any of the other places conventional athletes use to cross train.
+You don't generally think of seeing athletes doing extreme sports training in the gym or in any of the other places conventional athletes use to cross train.
 These totally unconventional athletes are usually seen in the streets or at the local half-pipe making repeated attempts to master the latest sick trick, pushing their bodies to the extreme and risking injury in the unforgiving environment of their sports—cement and steel terrain parks, packed snow, turbulent water.
-However, one thing extreme athletes are looking for in common with conventional athletes is every possible training advantage to perfect their skills and improve their competitive edge.
+However, one thing they are looking for in common with conventional athletes is every possible extreme sports training advantage to perfect their skills and improve their competitive edge.
 Trampolines can provide this advantage and more and more extreme athletes are using trampolines to train.

 The pros do it

 Camp Woodward, a world-renowned extreme sports training facility, for example, uses trampolines to train athletes.
 Trampoline training enables the athletes to repeat actions, such as somersaults and twists, over and over in a controlled way that is usually not available in the unpredictable and uneven environment of their sports.
 Trampolines allow the snowboarder, skateboarder, freestyle skier, wakeboarder, or kiteboarder to recreate the feel of being airborne and weightless to learn new tricks faster than they otherwise might.
 They use trampolines to not only perfect tricks they've already learned, but to invent new ones that may never have been tried by anyone before.
 Using a trampoline for this and eliminating the threat of serious injury can have a very positive effect on creativity, not to mention confidence!